hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 # [Team Fortress 2](https://drive.google.com/drive/folders/10IZLq5VTM1S2B3D4UBdXLMO0tuZC8jq7)
 A ported archive of Team Fortress 2's assets, resulting in 7,627 models, 16,602 materials (10,055 usable out of asset library) and 185 maps.
 Totalling 7.55 GB

-This port is different from the rest, as everything is scaled at 0.1 scale to accomodate for my [TF2 ports](https://github.com/hisprofile/blenderstuff/tree/main/Guides/TF2%20Blender)
+This port is different from the rest, as everything is scaled at 0.1 scale to accomodate for my [TF2 ports](https://github.com/hisprofile/blenderstuff/tree/main/Guides/TF2%20Blender).
+Scale to 0.1905 if you wish to maintain parity with the other items in the Source Engine Blender Collection

 # Source to Blender Porting Tools - hisanimations
 [Porting Tools .zip](https://github.com/hisprofile/blenderstuff/raw/main/Creations/source_blender_porting_tools.zip)